 These are available for new and current members of staff to earn while they learn.
-The University is committed to nurturing talent and developing expertise through providing relevant vocational and professional apprenticeships across all of its departments and institutions.
+The University is committed to nurturing talent and developing expertise through providing relevant vocational and

 Clinical School Wellbeing Programme

 Following the launch of the Clinical School Wellbeing Programme in April 2014 it has continued to develop and grow each year.
 The School holds regular wellbeing talks and events in addition to hosting two dedicated Wellbeing Weeks packed with activities for staff each year.
 Activities include staff massages, smoothie bikes, step challenges, arts and crafts sessions and many more.